Sterculia (Karaya Gum)

 Diverticular Disease — Constipation and Transit Time

-The trial showed sterculia (with and without alverine citrate smooth-muscle relaxant) had similar beneficial effects on constipation and reduced colonic transit times in diverticular disease.
-The combination with alverine was more effective for symptom relief overall.
-This established sterculia as an established option for diverticular-related constipation.
+Sterculia (with and without the smooth-muscle relaxant alverine citrate) had similar beneficial effects on constipation and reduced colonic transit times in diverticular disease; the combination with alverine was more effective for symptom relief overall.
+This established sterculia as an option for diverticular-related constipation.

 Bulk-Forming Laxation